 - How will you finance the work before it becomes profitable?

 - What are your qualifications for pursuing and managing this business and who else are you going to rely on for help?

 - How serious are you about turning this idea into a business you will run?

-Faculty Advisor: Each team must have a faculty adviser with an .edu email address.
-For a team to be officially registered, the faculty member will be required to confirm their participation.
+Mentor: Each team must have a community mentor or a faculty advisor with an email address.
+Faculty advisors must have a .edu email address.
+For a team to be officially registered, the mentor/faculty advisor will be required to confirm their participation.

-Payment of Awards: The Wichita State University Foundation will issue checks in the full amount of the award.
+Payment of Awards: The Wichita State University Foundation will issue checks in the full amount of the award to the primary contact.
 Tax payments on the awards will become the responsibility of those receiving the checks.